-end of 2019, the public transport authority SYTRAL in Lyon launched an on-demand transport service as part of the public transport network operated and maintained by Keolis.
+At the end of 2019, the public transport authority SYTRAL in Lyon launched an ondemand transport service as part of the public transport network operated and maintained by Keolis.
 The service will operate in Lyon's 'Chemical Valley' (Vallée de la Chimie), an area south of the city which contains a high concentration of chemical industries.
 The aim is to provide a flexible transport solution for sparsely populated areas and large zones like business parks, as backup for traditional regular services and to refine existing transport services.
-The new service will operate from Monday to Friday, with 6 or 7 to ninepassenger vehicles, four of which run on natural gas and two of which are hybrid.
-Passengers will be able to use the on-demand transport service to travel wherever they wish inside the Chemical Valley area, or travel to the the
+The new service will operate from Monday to Friday, with 6 or 7 to nine-passenger vehicles, four of which run on natural gas and two of which are hybrid.
+Passengers will be able to use the on-demand transport service to travel wherever they wish inside the Chemical Valley area, or travel to the Chemical Valley area from one of the TCL network connection points at Gare d'Yvours, Hôpital Feyzin Vénissieux and Saint-Fons 4 Chemins.
+Fully integrated in the existing network, these new link services can be used by passengers with a TCL ticket or travel card.
+Bookings can be made in advance or in real time, on the website tcl.fr, via the Allô TCL service, or using the special TCL Vallée de la Chimie app.